 But while this million-dollar, Emmy-winning ad campaign may be laudable, we’re not yet convinced it’s enough to make a meaningful impact and truly help people avoid the scourge of addiction.
 Keep reading to find out why.

 The Case for a Campaign: Why Experts Exalt Harsh Anti-Opioid Ads

 In a recent New York Times op-ed, readers were asked to imagine what would happen if advertising companies launched an anti-opioid campaign mimicking a wildly successful anti-tobacco campaign that’s now over two decades old.

-Savvy marketing pros and public health officials seem to exalt the powerful anti-drug message as an effective weapon against the opioid epidemic.
+Savvy marketing pros and public health officials exalt the powerful anti-drug message as an effective weapon against the opioid epidemic.
 But as Tina Rosenburg, the author of the NYT op-ed admits herself, it’s still “too soon to know if these ads reduce youth opioid misuse.”

-To be frank, we have not convinced it ever will.
+We have not convinced it ever will.

 Why?
 In our view, it’s a matter of shifting the front-end focus.

 Consider that both anti-drug ads and conventional opioid use disorder treatment programs overwhelmingly focus on the consequences of dependency, as well as ways to manage these consequences (rather than ways to prevent them).
 The causes of dependency are not readily explored and highlighted.
 These causes, or factors, are often the underlying, highly personal issues that individuals face.
 Moreover, many of these individuals are already at-risk for dependency in the first place.